 Like Rover, Wag! is a good way for dog lovers to get paid to walk.
-Whether it is a good option for you will depend on demand for the service in your area, and if the company accepts your application.
+Whether it is a good option for you will depend on the demand for the service in your area and if the company accepts your application.

 Fit For Bucks is an app that connects exercisers with local businesses.
 These businesses offer rewards to people who walk a predefined number of steps.
 Awards that are currently on offer include a free cup of soup for 10,000 steps, bubble tea after 20,000 steps, and a free massage after 30,000 steps.

 There is a pretty big issue with the app, however.
-As of this writing, availability is currently limited to iPhone users in the Los Angeles area, though the company says it is expanding every week.
+As of this writing, availability is currently limited to iPhone users in Los Angeles, though the company says it is expanding weekly.

 PK Rewards lets you track your workouts and convert your effort into coins.
 You can then spend the coins on rewards in the app’s store.
 Rewards include gift cards, travel coupons, fitness equipment, and more.

 Instead of just tracking steps, the app tracks “effort,” which is a score based on the intensity of your workout.
-This makes it possible to track stationary workouts like weightlifting, yoga, or spinning, assuming you have a heart rate monitor.
+This makes tracking stationary workouts like weightlifting, yoga, or spinning possible, assuming you have a heart rate monitor.

 Higi is a tracking app that integrates with Higi stations (located in grocery stores and pharmacies) to help you track a variety of health metrics.

-Using your phone or fitness tracker, you can measure your steps and pulse.
+You can measure your steps and pulse using your phone or fitness tracker.
 Using the Higi station allows you to track your blood pressure, body fat percentage, and more.
 Higi users can win prizes by participating in challenges that revolve around tracking these metrics.
 If you complete a challenge, you have a chance to win a prize.